YonisHassan/YonisHassan/README.md

 - Created a personal website to showcase projects, writing, and research.
 - Focused on clean design, responsive layout, and accessibility.
 - Served as a central hub for academic and creative work.

+### Fractal Visualiser and Generator
+- Built an interactive tool to generate and explore mathematical fractals.
+- Visualised structures such as the Mandelbrot set, Julia sets, and Sierpinski triangle.
+- Focused on demonstrating infinite complexity through simple recursive rules.

 ---